helpdeskpos@hudsonbroker.in

 PR & News Update

-The significance of a phygital model to achieve last mile insurance penetration
+The significance of a Phygital model to achieve last mile insurance penetration

 However, there is a growing trend in the insurance industry that is addressing this issue – the phygital model.
 The term “phygital” is derived from the combination of “physical” and “digital.”
 The phygital model combines the convenience of digital platforms with the personal touch of physical interactions to create a hybrid experience for customers.
 By leveraging technology and physical infrastructure, insurers can provide insurance coverage to even the most remote areas of the country.